Entradas

 Imagen

-Picture yourself on the grocery store with your child.
-Suddenly, passing by the toy section your kid starts asking you for a very expensive toy, you said no and try to explaining that its to expensive, then the child starts yelling, and that’s when you decide to adopt a more firm approach and give him a clear “NO” , then he start crying and throw himself on the floor.
-Now imagine that you are at home cooking a meal, your child is in the living room playing on his tablet.
-Suddenly you hear a loud noise, you check the kid and he is rocking (increasing self-stimulatory behaviours) and repeating words or phrases over and over (echolalia), the tablet is in the floor.
-This have happened before and you know that the child gets mad when the tablet shutdowns, you pick up the tablet that now has a broken screen, you approach the child and ask him what happened, if he is okay, and you start talking about how expensive the tablet was and lecture him about not throwing the tablet when the battery ...
+Picture yourself at the grocery store with your child.
+You pass the toy section and your child starts asking for an expensive toy.
+You say no and try to explain that it costs too much.
+The child starts yelling, and when you hold firm with a clear "no," they begin crying and throw themselves on the floor.
+Now picture a different scene.
+You're at home cooking, and your child is in the living room playing on their tablet.
+Suddenly you hear a loud noise.
+You check on them and find them rocking — increased self-stimulatory behavior — and repeating words or phrases over and over (echolalia).
+The tablet is on the floor.
+This has happened before; you know your child gets dysregulated when the tablet shuts down unexpectedly.
+You pick it up and notice that now the screen is cracked.
+You approach your child and ask what happened, if they're okay, and then begin explaining how expensive the tablet was and lecturing them about what to do when the battery dies.
+The child starts ban...

 Imagen

-Imagina que estas en un supermercado con tu hijo.
-De repente, al pasar por el pasillo donde están los juguetes tu hijo se detiene para pedirte un juguete muy caro, le dices que no e intentas explicarle que no puedes comprarlo porque no tienes suficiente dinero, a lo que el niño responde gritándote que quiere ese juguete, ahí es cuando decides ponerte mas firme y le respondes con un rotundo “NO” a lo que el niño responde llorando, lanzándose al piso.
-Ahora imagina que estas en casa cocinando el almuerzo, tu hijo esta en el comedor jugando con su Tablet como sucede usualmente.
-De repente escuchas un ruido muy fuerte y vas a revisar a tu hijo, lo encuentras balanceándose fuertemente (aumentando comportamientos autos estimulatorios) y repitiendo la misma frase una y otra vez (ecolalia), el Tablet esta en el piso.
-Esto te parece conocido ya que sabes que tu hijo se enoja cuando el Tablet se apaga, por lo que recoges el Tablet que ahora tiene la pantalla rota, te acercas a tu hijo y le pre...
+Imagina que estás en el supermercado con tu hijo.
+Al pasar por el pasillo de los juguetes, tu hijo se detiene para pedirte un juguete muy caro.
+Le dices que no e intentas explicarle que no puedes comprarlo, a lo que el niño responde gritando que lo quiere.
+Decides mantenerte firme con un rotundo "no", y el niño responde llorando y lanzándose al piso.
+Ahora imagina otra escena.
+Estás en casa cocinando, y tu hijo está en el comedor jugando con su tablet como de costumbre.
+De repente escuchas un ruido muy fuerte.
+Vas a revisar y lo encuentras balanceándose intensamente — aumentando sus comportamientos autoestimulatorios — y repitiendo la misma frase una y otra vez (ecolalia).
+La tablet está en el piso.
+Esto te resulta familiar; sabes que tu hijo se desregula cuando la tablet se apaga inesperadamente.
+La recoges y te das cuenta de que la pantalla está rota.
+Te acercas y le preguntas qué pasó, si está bien, y comienzas a explicarle lo cara que es la tablet y a sermonearlo sobre lo...

 Cómo fomentar una identidad autista positiva en niños y jovenes